Carlos Marques: Club career

 Born in Lisbon, Marques joined local Sporting CP's youth academy at the age of 9.
 He could never appear for his hometown club's first team, only competing with the reserve side in the third division and being loaned twice.

 In 2006, released by the Lions, Marques signed with Ethnikos Piraeus F.C. of the Greek second level.
 Unsettled, he returned to his country in the following transfer window, joining C.D.
 Olivais e Moscavide in the second tier, being regularly used during his four-month spell but suffering relegation.

 Marques moved to APOP Kinyras FC during the summer of 2007.
 In November of the following year, he tested positive in a doping test alongside compatriot Lionel Medeiros, following a match against Anorthosis Famagusta FC played on 31 October.
-The Cyprus Football Association's judiciary committee imposed a one-year ban on the former starting from day he sampled, but eventually took into consideration his cooperation as he showed coach Eduard Eranosyan to be solely responsible for the result; the club decided to keep him and, in May, he helped it win the season's Cypriot Cup.
+The Cyprus Football Association's judiciary committee imposed a one-year ban on the former starting from the day he sampled, but eventually took into consideration his cooperation as he showed coach Eduard Eranosyan to be solely responsible for the result; the club decided to keep him and, in May, he helped it win the season's Cypriot Cup.

 In early February 2011, Marques changed teams but stayed in the Cypriot First Division, signing for AEL Limassol.